SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Experiments

 \subsection{Computational Complexity and Efficiency}

 In this subsection, we compare the computational complexity and efficiency of SEGA with other attack methods to demonstrate that SEGA is still an efficient attack method despite utilizing Gaussian sampling and ensembled source models.
 The computational complexity is assessed based on the number of forward propagations required to generate a single adversarial example.
-The computational efficiency is measured by the average time in generating an adversarial example.
+The computational efficiency is measured by the average time to generate an adversarial example.
+The reported runtime for OUAP includes the time required to generate/train the universal perturbations on the CLIVE test dataset, rather than just the time taken to apply the perturbation to generate an adversarial example.
+We believe this measurement is appropriate, as training the universal perturbation constitutes the core component of the OUAP method.
 Experiments are conducted on an NVIDIA GeForce RTX 2080 GPU with 11GB of memory.
 The experimental results in Table~\ref{tab:computation} demonstrate that, although SEGA is not the most efficient attack method, it remains effective in generating adversarial examples, requiring only 1.3 seconds per example.